 The Insolvency Law, in certain instances, also has the effect of modifying or impairing creditors' rights even if the creditor, whether secured or unsecured, does not consent to the amendment.
-The claims of secured and unsecured dissenting creditors may be written down once the insolvency has been declared by the judge as a result of the approval of a creditors' agreement (convenio concursal).
+The claims of secured and unsecured dissenting creditors may, among others, be written down or stayed (for up to 10 years in case of composition proposals), converted into a different financial instrument or equity of the refinanced or insolvent debtor or other company, converted into participating loans (préstamos participativos), exchanged for assets or rights of the insolvent or refinanced debtor once the insolvency has been declared by the judge as a result of the approval of a creditors' agreement (convenio concursal), (i) to the extent that certain qualified majorities are achieved and (ii) unless some exceptions in relation to the kind of claims or creditor apply (which would not apply in the case of the Notes).